-However, ε is not only a function of position.
+However, is not only a function of position.
 In general, it also depends on frequency (material dispersion) and on the electric field itself (nonlinearity) or an applied magnetic field (gyrotropy).
 It may also depend on the orientation of the field (anisotropy).
 Material dispersion, in turn, is generally associated with absorption loss in the material, or possibly gain.
 All of these effects can be simulated in Meep, with certain restrictions.
 Similarly for the relative permeability , for which dispersion, nonlinearity, and anisotropy are all supported as well.

 Physically, material dispersion arises because the polarization of the material does not respond instantaneously to an applied field , and this is essentially the way that it is implemented in FDTD.
 In particular, is expanded to:

-Note: Meep's definition of ω uses a sign convention for the time dependence—ε formulas in engineering papers that use the opposite sign convention for ω will have a sign flip in all the imaginary terms below.
-If you are using parameters from the literature, you should use positive values of γ and σ as-is for loss; don't be confused by the difference in ω sign convention and flip the sign of the parameters.
+Note: Meep's definition of uses a sign convention for the time dependence; formulas in engineering papers that use the opposite sign convention for will have a sign flip in all the imaginary terms below.
+If you are using parameters from the literature, you should use positive values of and as-is for loss; don't be confused by the difference in sign convention and flip the sign of the parameters.

-That is, we must store and evolve a set of auxiliary fields along with the electric field in order to keep track of the polarization P. Essentially any ε(ω) could be modeled by including enough of these polarization fields — Meep allows you to specify any number of these, limited only by computer memory and time which increases with the number of polarization terms you require.
+That is, we must store and evolve a set of auxiliary fields along with the electric field in order to keep track of the polarization .
+Essentially any could be modeled by including enough of these polarization fields — Meep allows you to specify any number of these, limited only by computer memory and time which increases with the number of polarization terms you require.

 Meep also supports polarizations of the Drude form, typically used for metals: